ENVIRONMENTAL PROTECTION AGENCY (EPA) –

 Improve Tracking of Workplace Injuries and Illnesses

-OSHA is proposing changes to its reporting system for occupational injuries and illnesses that would require employers to submit data from its injury logs electronically to the agency.
+OSHA changed its reporting system for occupational injuries and illnesses to require employers to submit data from its injury logs electronically to the agency.
 OSHA will then take the data and create a database – with establishment-specific information – that is available to the public.
 Our concerns range from the public misinterpreting the safety of businesses to unions using the information to target certain businesses for unionization.
 Read NFIB's comments on the proposed rule

 EMPLOYEE BENEFITS SECURITY ADMINISTRATION (EBSA) –